 Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies under IFRS 15 Retail and corporate banking service The Bank provides banking services to retail and corporate customers, including, provision of overdraft facilities, foreign currency transactions, credit card, cheque books and servicing fees.
+Transaction-based fees for interchange, foreign currency transactions and overdrafts are charged to the customer's account when the transaction takes place.
 Revenue related to transactions is recognised at the point in time when the transaction takes place.
-Transaction-based fees for interchange, foreign currency transactions and overdrafts are charged to the customer's account when the transaction takes place.